highlyprofitable108/docs-repo/github-actions-basics.md

 - **Securely Manage Secrets** for any sensitive data needed by your workflows.
 - **Take Advantage of Scheduled Runs** for maintenance tasks or routine checks.

+### Composite Actions

+Composite actions allow you to combine multiple steps into a single action.
+Unlike individual actions that perform a singular task, composite actions bundle a set of commands, shell scripts, and other actions into one reusable action.
+This is particularly useful for encapsulating a sequence of steps that you find repeating across multiple workflows.

+#### Location and Usage

+Unlike workflow files, composite actions are defined in a dedicated repository and not in the .github/workflows directory.
+To use a composite action, you reference it in your workflow file with its repository name, much like you would with any other action.

+### Reusable Actions

+Reusable actions take the concept of DRY (Don't Repeat Yourself) to the next level in GitHub Actions.
+By allowing workflows to call other workflows, reusable actions enable you to share automation sequences across projects and repositories, reducing duplication and fostering consistency.

+#### Benefits
+Reusable actions simplify workflow management by centralizing common processes.
+They can be updated in a single location, with changes propagating to all workflows that utilize them.

+#### Location and Usage

+Defined in their own repository, reusable workflows are referenced in your workflow files using the uses keyword with the repository's URL.
+This approach differs from composite actions in that entire workflows, complete with jobs and steps, are reused.

+### Getting Started with Composite and Reusable Actions

+#### Creating Composite Actions:

+In a repository, create a new directory to house your action, e.g., .github/actions/<action_name>.
+Within this directory, add a action.yml file to define the action inputs, outputs, and the series of runs or commands that make up the action.

+Use the uses field in your workflow file to reference the composite action, specifying the path to the action.yml file.

+#### Implementing Reusable Workflows

+Define a standalone workflow in a repository, which includes jobs, steps, and actions as you would in any other workflow.

+In the calling workflow, use the uses keyword followed by the repository name and the path to the workflow file, along with any needed inputs.

+Reusable workflows can be invoked from the same repository or from a different one, making them highly versatile for cross-project automation.

 ### Conclusion

 GitHub Actions stands as a pivotal tool for automating and optimizing your software development workflows within the GitHub ecosystem.
 Through a deep understanding of workflows, actions, runners, and the strategic use of environment secrets and matrix builds, you can craft highly efficient and secure CI/CD pipelines.
 As you explore the vast possibilities offered by GitHub Actions, remember that experimentation and adaptation are key to unlocking the full potential of automated workflows tailored to your project's specific needs.

 ### Exercise: Building and Executing a Basic Ad-Hoc Action with Java